csbio/orobas/README.md

 ## How to run

-After activating the environment, you can run Orobas scripts and workflows as described in the [example code](example_scripts/) and the protocol.
+After activating the environment, you can run Orobas as described in the [example code](example_scripts/) and the protocol.

 ---